Sijder/xanzas_lotd/README.md

   - Nether Dragon: Disabled
   - Sanguine Dragon: Disabled
   - Vile Dragon: Disabled
+**Note : Exit the MCM after this step to allow it to do its thing**

 ### Easy Wheel
 - General → Mode selection :